ml5js/ml5-next-gen/CONTRIBUTING.md

 yarn run upload-examples
 ```

-This script will delete all existing sketches on the web editor and upload all example sketches in the `examples/` directory.
+The script will match the directory name of a local example sketch with the name of the sketch on the web editor.
+If a local directory name is the same as a sketch name on the web editor (case sensitive), the content of the sketch will be updated (with the sharing URL unchanged).
+If a local directory name is not found on the web editor, a new web editor sketch will be created.
+If a web editor sketch does not have a matching local directory name, the script will not automatically delete the web editor sketch.
+Any deletion have to be done manually on the web editor.

+Updating an existing sketch will not affect the collections on the p5 web editor.
+Newly uploaded sketches will not be automatically added to any collections.

 Currently, this script cannot upload non-text files.
-Those files will be listed in the console and will require manual uploading.
+Those files that have not been uploaded will be listed and will require manual uploading.

 ## All Contributors